 There are multiple hiking trails on Mt.
 Hollywood leading from the back corner of the Observatory parking lot, the main trail of which leads to an advantageous spot that allows you to view the sign in comfort.
 Another popular hike is a 3-mile loop that's accessed from Vermont Canyon Road, north of the historic Greek Theatre.

-For a true "only-in-LA" view of the Hollywood Sign, it's hard to beat the one on horseback during a guided trail ride from Sunset Ranch Hollywood, the only horse ranch in greater Los Angeles.
+If you enjoy horse-back riding, you will relish the experience of a guided trail ride from Sunset Ranch Hollywood, the only horse ranch in greater Los Angeles.
 Centrally located in the beautiful Hollywood Hills, with the sign above and Griffith Park nearby, Sunset Ranch offers a variety of services and activities, from guided trail rides, boarding, and lessons to its famous Sunset Dinner Rides.
 In the 1920′s, the film industry came to Los Angeles to take advantage of the sunny weather and scenic locations, especially for Westerns.
-Like the Hollywood Sign itself, a piece of that Hollywood history is still standing and can be found at Sunset Ranch.
+A piece of that Hollywood history can still be found at Sunset Ranch.

 While the hiking route will be the most physically rewarding way to view the sign, an air tour will undoubtedly prove to be the most extravagant - not to mention the most stylish.
+Group 3 Aviation offers a 30-minute "Hooray for Hollywood Tour," or a 45-minute flight that combines Hollywood and the beach.
+You can also "Fly & Dine," a tour that starts with dinner at the 94th Aero Squadron restaurant in Van Nuys.
 Take the Celebrity Helicopter tour, which will include a complete survey of Hollywood, or Star Helicopters, which will allow you to view the sign in both its complete "Star VIP" tour or the shortened "Hollywood and More" tour for those who don't want to commit to the entire city.
 And for those who want to celebrate a special occasion while getting up close, Orbic Air has you covered, with specially themed packages for upcoming holidays.

 It is hard to imagine Los Angeles without the Hollywood Sign.
 Now you have all the tools you need to see this piece of history from multiple vantage points - including from above.
 Whether you're in the mood for a hike and an up-close view, or a unique view from the saddle, the way you see this world famous, historic landmark is completely up to you.